 - Prep a baking tray with a silicone baking mat or piece of parchment paper.

-- In a small bowl, mash 2 avocados.
+- In a small bowl, mash avocados.2 medium avocados

-- To assemble, spread ¼ of the avocado onto one half of a tortilla.
-Then, spread ¼ of the quesadilla filling over the avocado, keeping it to half the tortilla.
-It’s best to leave about ½ cm (¼ in) of space around the edge of the quesadilla.
+- To assemble, spread avocado onto one half of a tortilla.
+Then, spread some quesadilla filling over the avocado, keeping it to half the tortilla.
+It’s best to leave about ½ cm (¼ in) of space around the edge of the quesadilla.4 large flour tortillas

 - Fold the tortilla wrap in half, covering the filling and transfer to the baking tray.